maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Neplatné oprávnenie P2P: '%s'</translation>

 ERR
-The translation uses the Slovak word "oprávnenie" instead of the Czech equivalent "oprávnění". "oprávnenie" is not correct in Czech.
+The word "opr\u00e1vnenie" is Slovak; in Czech it should be "oprávnění".
+The format specifier and quotes are correct.

 Correct translation:
 Neplatné oprávnění P2P: '%s'